bairul6154/github-tutorial/README.md

 1. Go to [github](https://www.github.com) and click on your **profile icon** on the **top right** and click on **settings**
 2. On the left side bar, click on **SSH and GPG keys**
 3. Click on the green **New SSH key button**
-4. Title your SSH key, if you are using cloud9 then type in cloud9
+4. Title your SSH key.
+If you are using cloud9 then type in cloud9

 The following steps are exclusive to cloud9.